PCB Footprint Creation and Reuse with Altium 365

 Getting Started with PCB Footprint Creation and Reuse

-PCB footprint creation and reuse begins in Altium Designer after you sign into your Altium 365 web instance.
+PCB footprint creation and reuse begin in Altium Designer after you sign in to your Altium 365 web instance.
 Once you’ve logged into the Altium 365 server through Altium Designer, you can bring up the Altium 365 Explorer window and create your PCB footprints and schematic symbols.
 To get started with PCB footprint reuse, create a new part.
 You’ll see the window below, which allows you to create a schematic symbol, PCB footprint, and SPICE simulation model.

 Creating a new component in Altium Designer using the Altium 365 Explorer.
 You can use the standard IPC-compliant component generation Wizard, or you can reuse an existing component from your Altium 365 repository.